HERMES-SOC/hermes_instrument/docs/dev-guide/code_standards.rst

 All developers should read and abide by the following standards.
 Code which does not follow these standards closely will generally not be accepted.

-The projects coding standards are documented in hermes-core.
+The projects coding standards are documented in `HERMES-core <https://hermes-core.readthedocs.io/en/latest/dev-guide/code_standards.html>`_.

 The following standards are specific to this repository.